 These air fryer teriyaki chicken bites are coated in flavorful homemade teriyaki sauce.
 It's a delicious and healthy air fryer recipe that is easy and ready in 30 minutes.

 This air fryer teriyaki chicken is so much healthier than any store-bought or takeout teriyaki chicken!
 This will for sure become one of you new favorite chicken recipes!

-Serve it alongside some brown rice and these roasted cauliflower steaks, or steam up some broccoli, or any of your favorite veggies.
+Serve it alongside some brown rice and steam up some broccoli, or any of your favorite veggies.
 You can also throw in some toothpicks and it's a delicious appetizer!